naomidb/polyjuice/README.md

 The first key, zip, allows you to choose the location your archived files will be sent to.

-The next key contains tags that will be deleted from the DICOM files.
-The following, modifications, contains tags that will be modified.
-The dictionary inside modifications has the name in the key position and the desired value for the tag in the value position.
+The next key, modifications, has all the tags that will undergo some change.
+The tag to be modified should have its name as the key and the desired change should be the value.
+To delete a tag, the value should be `Null`.

 The modifications listed in the config file were selected in accordance with the [DICOM Standards Committee](ftp://medical.nema.org/medical/dicom/final/sup55_ft.pdf).
-You can add or remove, comment and uncomment as desired for your project.
+You can add and remove, comment and uncomment as desired for your project.

 The next two keys, in_data_root and out_data_root, contain the root for the input and output folders.